Propane, Propane Gas & Liquid Propane Gas | Is Propane LPG

 What is Liquid Propane?
 Liquid Propane Gas

-Propane is stored under pressure as liquid propane (liquid propane gas) in a gas bottle or tank.
-When the pressure is released, the liquid propane turns into propane gas.
+Propane gas is stored under pressure as liquid propane (liquid propane gas) in a gas bottle or propane tank.

-Liquid propane turns into propane gas at -42 °C or -44 °F, which is the boiling point for liquid propane.
-Conversely, propane gas turns into liquid propane when it drops below -42 °C or -44 °F.
+Liquid propane turns into propane gas at -42 °C or -44 °F, which is the liquid propane gas boiling point.

-LPG – propane gas is one of the gases that fits the definition of LPG – Liquefied Petroleum Gas.
+Propane gas is one of the gases that fits the definition of LPG – Liquefied Petroleum Gas.

 The common uses for propane gas is as fuel gas for home cooking, heating, hot water and vehicles.